Uncountable Hyperfiniteness and The Random Ratio Ergodic Theorem: Hypercompact OERs

-Recall that a countable equivalence relation $E$ on a standard Borel space $X$ is {\bf hyperfinite} if it admits a {\bf finite filtration}, namely a sequence $E_{0}\subset E_{1}\subset\dotsm$ of equivalence relations with $E=E_{0}\cup E_{1}\cup\dotsm$ such that each $E_{n}$ is finite, i.e. each $E_{n}$-classes is finite.
-When $E$ is uncountable, we will give a definition for hyperfiniteness following Connes, Feldman \& Weiss \cite[p.
-447]{connes1981amenable}:
+Recall that a countable equivalence relation \(E\) on a standard Borel space \(X\) is {\bf hyperfinite} if it admits a {\bf finite filtration}, namely a sequence \(E_{1}\subseteq E_{2}\subseteq\dotsm\) of equivalence relations with \(E=E_{1}\cup E_{2}\cup\dotsm\) such that each \(E_{n}\) is finite, i.e. every \(E_{n}\)-class is finite.
+When \(E\) is uncountable, a definition for hyperfiniteness was presented by Connes, Feldman \& Weiss \cite[p.
+447]{connes1981}: